nicktaras/arduino-bluetooth-rmt-ctrl-car/README.md

 # arduino-bluetooth-rmt-ctrl-car
-C++ / Arduino bluetooth remote control car
+C++ / Arduino bluetooth remote control car.

+Project inspired and made for my nephews.

 ### Project:

-This project is for hobbyists who would like a headstart with their remote control car project (software, hardware and electronics).
+This project can be used for hobbyists who would like a headstart with their remote control car project (software, hardware and electronics).

 ### Project Status:

 Please track through commits to see smaller steps of progress:

-- Code (incomplete, in progress)
+- Code (in progress, see proof of concept file for a working version with control via a keyboard + serial monitor)
 - 3D model (incomplete)
 - Electronics schema (incomplete)